mostafaeweda/wazapi/README.md

 You will need git, [node 0.6.x](https://github.com/joyent/node/zipball/v0.6.15), [nodemon](https://github.com/remy/nodemon/) and [npm](http://npmjs.org/) to be able to run the following:

 Clone the repository

     $ git clone git@github.com:mostafaeweda/wazapi.git

 Install dependencies

     $ npm install

 Start the application using nodemon

     $ nodemon app.js

-This runs the app locally on
+This runs the app locally on:

     [http://localhost:3000](http://localhost:3000)

 ## Developers in this project